 Make sure all the exterior outlets work so you’re not surprised and end up with a holiday electrical project.

-#93 Consider updating your ventilation covers to updated models
+Update your ventilation covers to updated models

 Again, the idea here is to make sure and never give someone anything to point out as something they don’t like.